Peñarol, Montevideo

 Peñarol, also known as Peñarol–Lavalleja, is a working-class barrio (neighbourhood or district) of Montevideo, Uruguay.

 On 10 March 1913, Peñarol was declared a "pueblo" (village) by the Act of Ley Nº 4.311.
 On 1 July 1953, its status was elevated to "villa" (town) by the Act of Ley Nº 11.967.
 Ever since, it has been integrated to Montevideo.

 Toponymic

 When Montevideo was a colonial walled city and the area of Peñarol had no name and was all farms field, Giovanni Battista Crosa an oriundo from Pinerolo (Piedmont, Italy), set up a grocery store in 1776, where today is the intersection of Coronel Raíz and Route 102 (perimeter), in the currently piped nascent Miguelete stream.

-Crosa nicknamed the district with the name of his hometown, which is pronounced Pinareul in Piedmontese (or Pignerol in French) and was corrupted in popular speech as Peñarol.
+Crosa nicknamed the district with the name of his hometown, Pinerolo, whose name is Pinareul in Piedmontese (or Pignerol in French) and was corrupted in popular speech as Peñarol.